The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 You need a flat surface to mount it.

-But there is no stand and no handle.
+Pre-drilled holes are there for bolting it to a roof or rack, but there is no stand and no handle.

 Moving it feels like carrying a pane of glass, because that is basically what it is.